-James T. Kloppenberg was born in Denver and educated at Dartmouth (A.B.
-1973) and Stanford (M.A., 1976, Ph.D., 1980).
-He enjoys playing tennis, swimming, hiking, and following the Red Sox, the Celtics, and soccer everywhere.
-He and his wife Mary have lived in Wellesley, MA, since 1980.
-In recognition of his teaching, he has been named a Harvard College Professor and awarded the Levinson Memorial Teaching Prize by the Harvard Undergraduate Council.
+James Kloppenberg is a Harvard College Professor and was awarded the Levinson Memorial Teaching Prize by the Harvard Undergraduate Council.
 He teaches courses on European and American thought, culture, and politics from the ancient world to the present.
-He serves as the chair of the Committee on Degrees in Social Studies, as well as on the faculty of the graduate program in American Studies and the undergraduate concentration in History and Literature.
+He serves as the chair of the Committee on Degrees in Social Studies, as well as on the faculty of the graduate program in American Studies and the undergraduate concentration in history and literature.

 Kloppenberg has held fellowships from the Danforth, Whiting, and Guggenheim foundations, the American Council of Learned Societies, and the National Endowment for the Humanities.
-He has held the Pitt professorship at the University of Cambridge, has taught at the Ecole des Hautes Etudes en Sciences Sociales in Paris, and has lectured throughout Britain, Europe, and the United States.
-He has written about the rise and fall of social democracy in Europe and America; American politics and ideas from the seventeenth century to the present; the American philosophy of pragmatism; European observers of America from Tocqueville through Weber; and the relation between contemporary critical theory and historical writing.
+He has held the Pitt professorship at the University of Cambridge, has taught at the Ecole des Hautes Etudes en Sciences Sociales and has lectured throughout Britain, Europe, and the United States.
+He has written about the rise and fall of social democracy in Europe and America, American politics and ideas from the seventeenth century to the present, the American philosophy of pragmatism, European observers of America from Tocqueville through Weber, and the relation between contemporary critical theory and historical writing.